Caroline Ansell MP

 Caroline is a former teacher and school inspector and the mother of three sons.
-A Conservative activist for many years, Caroline was also a Meads Councillor on Eastbourne Borough Council, dealing with peoples’ problems, always endeavouring to maintain the best quality of life for local residents.
+A Conservative activist for many years, Caroline was also a Meads Councillor on Eastbourne Borough Council, dealing with peoples’ problems, always endeavoring to maintain the best quality of life for local residents.

 Caroline says, “To be the Member of Parliament for my home constituency is a real honour.